actris/data-management-plan/DMP/initial-DMP.md

   * Policy makers and local/ regional/ national authorities for climate and air-quality related information for decision making and policy development.

 #### Outline of data life cycle (workflow and workflow diagram)

-Detail on the data life cycle and workflow diagram for In situ observations can be found in [*Appendix 3: ACTRIS in situ aerosol, cloud and trace gas data lifecycle and workflow (draft)*](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-3-actris-in-situ-aerosol-cloud-and-trace-gas-data-lifecycle-and-workflow-draft).
+Detail on the data life cycle and workflow (workflow diagrams for data production) for In situ observations can be found in [*Appendix 3: ACTRIS in situ aerosol, cloud and trace gas data lifecycle and workflow (draft)*](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-3-actris-in-situ-aerosol-cloud-and-trace-gas-data-lifecycle-and-workflow-draft).

 ### 2.2.
 Data summary of the ACTRIS Aerosol remote sensing data centre unit (ARES)